 Derthona – Solving a Cult Wine Puzzle

 This unprepossessing bottle of white wine hides away a genuinely remarkable story worth telling.
-It has an attractive label, yet that gives away little as to the contents, where it’s from, or just how good it is.
+It has an attractive label, yet that gives away little about the contents, where it’s from, or just how good it is.
 In the UK, Italian rare-grape geeks are most likely to recognise it.
 In Italy, it’s become something of a cult.
 Welcome, then to Derthona.
 The grape variety is 100% Timorasso, not that the label tells you.
 Yet if it did, most would be none the wiser.

 All it says on the label is “un Territorio, un Vino, un Vitigno,” which translates as a territory, a wine, a vine.
 It’s a puzzle.
 Time then for some explanations.
 In short, it’s a white wine from south-eastern Piemonte in Italy.
 Walter Massa makes this at Vigneti Massa with Timorasso, which is a local rare grape variety.
 Monleale is the hill-top village where the winery is based, near Tortona.
 There is no information about DOC, IGP or even Vin d’Italia.
 So far, so very obscure.